rallepalaveev/A2RAM16/README.md

 * ROM is readable
 * RAM is writeable

-The 3 LEDs show the status of the soft switches BANK, WRRAM, RDRAM.

 The card decodes the full A0-A15 address and if a memory location is selected from $D000 to $FFFF, it responds based on the 3 softswitches and R/W - it activates the RAM for writing or reading, while disabling the ROM by using the /INH signal.

-There are 3 LEDs which show the status of the 3 soft switches.
+For the innitial design I used a transistor with open collector to drive the INH line.
+However, I quickly realized that I can do this with one of the 2 extra line drivers (LS125), by using the high ipmedance state when INH is not active and pulling it to GND when INH is activated.
+I also added 3 LEDs which show the status of the 3 soft switches BANK, WRRAM, RDRAM.

+A test to be made for quick check of functionality:
+]CALL-151           # Enter monitor
+*F800<F800.FFFFM    # Copy monitor to RAM
+*C083               # Set RAM for reading
+This sequence should not lead to the computer freezing with a responce "$C083-", because the monitor is copied to the RAM and continues to work from RAM.

 The benefit of the card is that programs which require 64kB of RAM can be used - primarily ProDOS and programs which can run with 64kB of RAM.